Nominations are closed.

 - Impact on girls and women: What is the specific impact on girls and women?
 Has it changed lives in profound and important ways?
 Has it created opportunities where none existed before?

-- Sustainability & Scalability: Consider if the nominee could expand her/his work or if other institutions/individuals could replicate the nominee’s work in other institutions, cities, states, countries, etc.
+- Sustainability & Scalability: Consider if the nominee could expand her/his work, or if other institutions or individuals could replicate the nominee’s work in different institutions, cities, states, countries, etc.